 - Deer, quail, rabbit, squirrel, dove, woodcock, waterfowl and wild turkey are available at Deer Creek Fish & Wildlife Area.

-- Snipe, Rails, Coots and Crow hunting is not allowed
+- Snipe, rail and coot hunting are not allowed.

 - 2,175 acres of upland and forested habitat, shallow impoundments and Deer Creek attract songbirds, woodpeckers, red-tailed hawks, turkeys and deer.